Lundalogik/LimeBootstrapAppStore/infotiles/Install/3. VBA configuration/!! README_pleaseplease.txt

 Instructions for newbies:
 1. Open up your VBA and import "InfoTiles.bas" by right-clicking within the Project Explorer.
-2. Import "ControlsHandlerInfoTile.cls" in the same manner.
+2. Import "ControlsHandlerInfoTiles.cls" in the same manner.
 3. Insert supplied code snippets to your GeneralControlsHandler class module.